 Good Day Walla Walla is a daily 5-minute newsletter highlighting local news in Walla Walla

-Our mission is to make local news more accessible and highlight extraordinary people in our community.
+Our mission is to make local news more accessible and highlight extraordinary people across the Walla Walla community.
 Thousands of Washingtonians start their mornings with Good Day Walla Walla.

 It's free forever!
 You can unsubscribe at any time.